-As a Result of a Failed Remarketing, the Series 2004A-3 Notes bear interest at a Higher Interest Rate and Will Likely become Subject to a Five Year Term-Out.
-The Series 2004A-3 Notes were scheduled to be remarketed on December 1, 2011; however, due to current market conditions, the Series 2004A-3 Notes were not remarketed and currently bear interest, adjusted on the first Business Day of each calendar month, at a rate equal to one-month LIBOR plus 1.00%.
-Such higher interest rate may also have an adverse effect on the parity ratio of the trust estate established pursuant to the Master Bond Resolution.
-In addition, if the Series 2004A-3 Notes have not been successfully remarketed by February 1, 2012, then the Series 2004A-3 Notes are subject to mandatory redemption in part by lot, and in \$100,000 denominations, in 20 approximately equal quarterly installments on the first Business Day of each March, June, September and December, commencing March 1, 2012; provided, however, that the payment of each such installment is contingent upon there being, and will be made only to the extent there are, amounts available therefor in the Series 2004A-3 Principal Subaccount of the Taxable Repayment Account of the Student Loan Sinking Fund established pursuant to the Master Bond Resolution.
+As a Result of Failed Remarketings, the Series 2004A-3 Notes bear interest at a Higher Interest Rate and are Subject to a Five Year Term-Out.
+The Series 2004A-3 Notes were scheduled to be remarketed on December 1, 2011; however, due to market conditions, the Series 2004A-3 Notes have not been remarketed and currently bear interest, adjusted on the first Business Day of each calendar month, at a rate equal to one-month LIBOR plus 1.00%.
+Such higher interest rate may have an adverse effect on the parity ratio of the trust estate established pursuant to the Master Bond Resolution.
+In addition, the Series 2004A-3 Notes are subject to mandatory redemptions in part by lot, and in \$100,000 denominations, in the amount of \$3,500,000 on the first Business Day of each March, June, September and December, commencing March 1, 2012; provided, however, that the payment of each such installment is contingent upon there being, and will be made only to the extent there are, amounts available therefor in the Series 2004A-3 Principal Subaccount of the Taxable Repayment Account of the Student Loan Sinking Fund established pursuant to the Master Bond Resolution.
 To the extent that the payment of any such installment is not made in the full amount of such installment, the deficiency will be added to the amount of the installment for the following quarterly redemption.
-The Authority anticipates using all of the Tender Ceiling not used to purchase Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes pursuant to this Invitation to redeem Series 2004A-3 Notes, in part by lot, at a redemption price equal to par, plus accrued interest, on February 1, 2012, in order to reduce the amount of Series 2004A-3 Notes subject to such mandatory redemption.
+Pursuant to the Master Bond Resolution, the Authority will receive a credit for such mandatory redemption amounts equal to the principal amount of the Series 2004A-3 Notes purchased by the Authority pursuant to this Invitation.

-Series 2001A-2 Bonds or Series 2001A-3 Bonds may from Time to Time become Subject to Low or Zero Interest.
-Under the terms of the Master Bond Resolution, the interest rate on the Series 2001A-2 Bonds and the Series 2001A-3 Bonds is capped at certain Maximum Auction Rates (as set forth in the Master Resolution, and as described in the corresponding Official Statement).
+Series 2001A-2 Bonds, Series 2004A-1 Bonds or Series 2004A-2 Bonds may from Time to Time become Subject to Low or Zero Interest.
+Under the terms of the Master Bond Resolution, the interest rate on the Series 2001A-2 Bonds, Series 2004A-1 Bonds and Series 2004A-2 Bonds is capped at certain Maximum Auction Rates (as set forth in the Master Resolution, and as described in the corresponding Official Statement).
 See the caption "Introduction" hereof.
-The Series 2001A-2 Bonds or the Series 2001A-3 Bonds have limitations in such Maximum Auction Rate calculations that provide that the interest rate cannot exceed an interest rate that would cause the average interest rate over certain auction periods to exceed the interest rate determined by a specific formula.
-Such limitation may yield a very low interest rate on the Series 2001A-2 Bonds or the Series 2001A-3 Bonds for a particular auction rate period or multiple auction rate periods.
+The Series 2001A-2 Bonds, Series 2004A-1 Bonds and Series 2004A-2 Bonds have limitations in such Maximum Auction Rate calculations that provide that the interest rate cannot exceed an interest rate that would cause the average interest rate over certain auction periods to exceed the interest rate determined by a specific formula.
+Such limitation may yield a very low interest rate on Series 2001A-2 Bonds, Series 2004A-1 Bonds or Series 2004A-2 Bonds for a particular auction rate period or multiple auction rate periods.
 In addition, if for a given auction period, the average interest rate for the specified auction periods would exceed the specified interest rate even if the interest rate for such auction period was set at zero percent, the Maximum Auction Rate for such auction period will be set at zero percent.
 If auctions continue to fail, interest rates may, from time to time, become very low or equal to zero as a result of such Maximum Auction Rate limitations.
-In addition, there can be no assurance that the interest rate on the Series 2001A-2 Bonds or the Series 2001A-3 Bonds will not be very low or equal to zero percent at any future time pursuant to the terms of the Master Bond Resolution.
+In addition, there can be no assurance that the interest rate on the Series 2001A-2 Bonds, Series 2004A-1 Bonds or Series 2004A-2 Bonds will not be very low or equal to zero percent at any future time pursuant to the terms of the Master Bond Resolution.